Theinfection91/Ladderbot4/README.md

   - Posts all leagues in the database, displaying each league and the teams within it.
   - Optionally, filter by division type (e.g., `1v1`, `2v2`, `3v3`) to show leagues of a specific type.
   - Useful for quickly sharing league data in Discord channels with clear, formatted embeds.
+  - Will be adding the ability to assign this to a channel like standings/challenges/teams in future updates.

 ### Administrative Updates
 - **Admin Privileges Required**: